 Closed Head Injury

-- Accidents (such as automobile, work-related, sports-related)
+- Accidents, such as automobile, work-related, and sports-related accidents

 |Copyright © Nucleus Medical Media, Inc.|

 Factors that may increase your chance of a closed head injury include:

 Symptoms can appear right away, or in the days and weeks following the injury.
 Symptoms may include:

 - Having trouble with memory or paying attention

 - Problems speaking, communicating, or putting thoughts together

 A doctor should be consulted right away if any of the following is present:

 - Pupils that are larger than normal or different size pupils